defactor-com/documentation/docs/engage/front-end-ui/ecosystem.md

 The **Ecosystem Module** provides a real-time dashboard for monitoring the health and activity of the Engage token economy.
 It aggregates metrics like circulating supply, total staked value, liquidity allocations, buybacks, and expected rewards.

 This module ensures transparency by showing both system-wide token metrics and detailed ecosystem wallet distributions.
-It is accessible to all users, while Admins configure wallets and allocations via the **Admin Section**.
+It is accessible to all users, while Admins configure wallets and allocations via the **[Admin → Ecosystem Settings](/docs/engage/front-end-ui/admin-section/engage-frontend-admin-section-ecosystem-settings#)**.

 ---